Lee-W/main-blog/content/posts/book/2015/03-steal-like-an-artist-10-things-nobody-told-you-about-being-creatvie.md

 * Start you swipe file
 * Go to the library
 * Buy a notebook and use it
-* Get youself and calendar
+* Get yourself and calendar
 * Start your logbook
 * Give a copy of this book away (?)
 * Start a blog